AntoninU2/Documentation/OpcUa/OpcUaCli_Connect.md

 ### Connection Setup ⚙️

-To establish a connection to the OPC UA server, use the `FbOpcUaConnectToServer` function block as follows:
+To establish a connection to the OPC UA server, configure the function block as follows:

 ```structured-text
 FbOpcUaConnectToServer.Connect := ServerState = UASS_Running;